LegeApp/Silvaview-rs/README.md

 SilvaView-rs is directly inspired by two landmark projects:

-1. **SequoiaView / SilvaView** — The original Windows disk space visualizer (late 1990s–early 2000s) that popularized cushion treemaps for everyday users.
+1. **SequoiaView** — The original Windows disk space visualizer (late 1990s–early 2000s) that popularized cushion treemaps for everyday users.
 Its beautiful 3D-like shading made it instantly clear why your hard drive was full.

 2. **Cushion Treemaps: Visualization of Hierarchical Information** (INFOVIS'99)
    by Jarke J. van Wijk and Huub van de Wetering.